axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 ^
 # Trading pathogens / Hitching rides
 * Trades spreads pathogens.
-	* The good and the bad of the people you do business with. (× [couples]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^couple-best-both))
+	* The good (× [couples]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^couple-best-both)) and the bad of the people you do business with.
 	* **An open pathway for the good people is also an open pathway for the bad people**
 		* (Knowledge of the existence or possibility of evil or calculation breaks everything, produces suspicion and clouds one's good instinct, × "coming of age" (from naiveness) — no coming back)
 		* Trading pathways carried fleas from China to the Mongol and Ottoman empires, ringing in the Black Death of the 14th century.
 * **Groups adapted to their own environments, but not to others.** The world used to be made of discrete "disease pools", with each population having adopted to their environment.
 * **Instinctively destructive human behaviour**: as cities got infected by the Black Death, survivors would flee, and spread the epidemic even further.
 	* Magical thinking and persecution: Jews were blamed by Christians for contaminating wells and being instigators of the Black Death.
 * **Diseases and other unexpected events suddenly halt advancement and progress.** Count your blessings.
-COVID-19; Venice's development with the construction of ports being halted by the Black Death (akin to Amsterdam's halts in maritime development in part due to the Great Plague of Amsterdam in the 17th century)
+COVID-19; Venice's development with the construction of ports being halted by the Black Death (akin to Amsterdam's halts in maritime development in part due to the Great Plague of Amsterdam in the 17th century) (Global) diseases halting progress.
 	* **Diseases of exchange discourage exchange.** STDs.
 Epidemics stunt trade.
 * Europe after the Black Death: **having become resilient doesn't mean you are harmless.** Europeans could evolve to become more immune to various diseases brought about by trade — but still carried them, and this would prove devastating with the invasion of the New World.
 ^